WopsVSV/StringEdit/README.md

 # StrinEdit
-An app for editing existing strings in executable files.
+A program for editing existing strings in executable files.